damianhakert/damianhakert.github.io/source/_posts/2016-02-29-omnibus-gitlab-package-why-on-earth.md

 [Omnibus project] is a brainchild of Chef Inc.
 Their product, Chef Server, was notoriously hard to install and configure.
-To tackle this issue omnibus project was created.
-The idea behind it was to have one binary package for the supported OS that would install all required dependencies and allow configuration of each required component.
+To tackle this issue the omnibus project was created.
+The idea behind it was to have one binary package for the supported OS that would install all the required dependencies and allow configuration of each required component.
-This meant that the end binary package will certainly not be lean like most binary packages.
+This meant that the end binary package will certainly not be lean like the most binary packages.
 In fact, they will be "fat" and hence [the name omnibus].
-This also meant going against [Unix design principles] which favours composable components as opposed to monolithic software(which reminds Unix users too much of Windows software).
+This also meant going against [Unix design principles] which favours composable components as opposed to monolithic software (which reminds Unix users too much of Windows software).

 The concept is simple: